logzio/documentation/docs/shipping/AWS/aws-lambda-extension-node.md

 Replace `<<ARCHITECTURE>>` with the target architecture for your Lambda function, either `arm64` for ARM-based applications or `amd64` (also known as x86_64) for traditional 64-bit Intel/AMD applications.

+Replace `<<VERSION>>` with the latest version of the layer.
+You can find the latest version number by visiting the [Logz.io OpenTelemetry Lambda Releases page.](https://github.com/logzio/opentelemetry-lambda/releases)

 #### Create a configuration file for the OpenTelemetry collector

 By default, the OpenTelemetry collector layer exports data to the Lambda console.
-To customize the collector configuration, you need to add a `collector.yaml` to your function and specifiy its location via the `OPENTELEMETRY_COLLECTOR_CONFIG_FILE` environment variable.
+To customize the collector configuration, you need to add a `collector.yaml` to your function and specifiy its location via the `OPENTELEMETRY_COLLECTOR_CONFIG_URI` environment variable.

 The `collector.yaml` file will have the following configuration:

 ```yaml
 receivers:
   otlp: